 In this final article of the series on character, we look at ways community leaders – coaches, program leaders, clergy, mentors – instill character strengths in children and teens.

-In my recent research study, Civic Learning at the Edge: Transformative Stories of Highly Engaged Youth, young people from 44 states shared with me how adults outside their families positively influenced their lives.
+In Tomorrow’s Change Makers, Reclaiming the Power of Citizenship for a New Generation, young people from 22 states shared how adults outside their families positively influenced their lives.
 They said the behaviors most likely to build character came from adults who:

 - Supported and encouraged

 - Showed interest in them as individuals, separate from academics, sports, or civic activities